-Pre-nursing students seeking admission to the major should contact the nursing department as early as possible.
-Application materials are available on the department webpage and are due May 1 of the first year upon completion of prerequisite courses.
-Criteria for application to the major: - Complete prerequisite courses with a minimum grade of C in each course. - Obtain a minimum prerequisite-course grade point average of 2.75. - Submit the Intent to Apply to the Major form. - Obtain a current physical examination and health clearance, including required immunizations and tuberculin testing. - Provide proof of current CPR for the healthcare professional. - Achieve ability to provide direct care through a criminal background study clearance.
+- Complete prerequisite courses with a minimum grade of C in each course. - Obtain a minimum prerequisite-course grade point average of 2.75. - Submit the Application to the Nursing Major form. - Obtain a current physical examination and health clearance, including required immunizations and tuberculin testing. - Provide proof of current American Heart Association CPR for the healthcare professional. - Achieve ability to provide direct care through a criminal background study clearance. - Obtain a negative drug and alcohol screen prior to participation in clinical experience.
 Applicants are considered on the basis of academic achievement as evidenced by prerequisite-course GPA.
 Students with a minimum 2.75 prerequisite course grade point average are eligible to apply but are not guaranteed admission.
 Entry into the nursing major is competitive and class size is limited.
 Retention in the major:

-- Retention in the major is contingent upon compliance with academic policies stated in the Academic Catalog, and Department of Nursing Student Handbook; all are available on-line. - The nursing department retains in the major only those students who demonstrate the academic achievement and professional characteristics needed to function as a registered nurse Special Requirements:
+- Retention in the major is contingent upon compliance with academic policies stated in the Academic Catalog, and Department of Nursing Student Handbook; all are available on-line. - The nursing department retains only those students in the major who demonstrate the academic achievement and professional characteristics needed to function as a registered nurse.
+Special Requirements: